What would you like to do?

 You must list any household members (including learner, provisional and occasional drivers) who may drive the car.
 Unlisted household members won’t be covered.

-Any non-household members who drive the car are automatically covered.
+Any non-household members who drive the car are automatically covered provided they meet the age restriction on your policy (if applicable).
 If you list them on your policy, you’ll avoid having to pay the unlisted driver excess (other excesses may apply).

 I’ve had a car accident – what should I do?

 If you’ve had an accident, and assuming you’re physically able to, you should:

 - Make sure you and anyone else involved is safely off the road.